losizm/ergo/README.md

 _superuser_ security context.

 `RootContext` is an object implementation, so there is only one instance of it.
-It should be used for the purpose of effectively bypassing security checks.
+It should be used to effectively bypass security checks.

 ```scala
 // Print all messages